 If you are new to yoga or interested in starting a yoga practice, the basics are your starting point.
-You can always modify a more difficult pose by practicing a basic pose.
-You can even modify a basic pose.
+You can always modify a more challenging pose by practicing a basic pose.
+You can even change a basic pose.
 The object is to find the benefit that each pose has for you – inside your own body.

-If you are an intermediate yogi, practicing the basics can re-root you to your poses.
-Sometimes we move through the poses like we’ve been there before and it is easy.
-Try re-connecting with the basic poses.
+As an intermediate yogi, practicing the basics can re-root you to your poses.
+Sometimes, we move through the poses like we’ve been there before, and it is easy.
+Try reconnecting with the basic poses.
 Be mindful of the four corners of your feet pressing into the ground – making your feet the root of your pose.
-Stand a little straighter and be aware of how small changes affect how you feel in the pose.
+Stand a little straighter and be aware of how small changes affect your feelings in the pose.

 Other foundational yoga poses can have just as many benefits, some physical, some stress relieving, some just feel good.
 Basic positions for beginners include child pose, forward bend, warrior 1, 2 and 3, triangle pose, cat/cow pose, downward dog, spinal twist and cobra.

 You usually want to practice an inversion such as a forward bend, which gives your brain a fresh dose of oxygenated blood.
 A side stretch, a twist, and a back bend will keep your spine lubricated and supple.
 By moving the spine in different directions with awareness you are improving flexibility and decreasing risk of injury.
 Backbends stretch the front side of your body, forward bends stretch the back.
 Twists give your organs a gentle massage.